paulterinho/PostGisPgPointCloudTutorial/README.md

   - Look for the "Default Gateway".
 This is the IP address you'll use in the PgAdmin in the next step
   - It's probably `172.24.0.1`
 - Open a browser to `http://localhost:8889/` to use the PgAdmin console, and add a new connection using the database IP address you found.

+# To connect to QGis

+The IP address will be the vanilla `127.0.0.1` for an unkown reason, BUT PgAdmin will need you to get the IP Gatgeway.

+# To Back Up
+Run the PgAdmin interface and do a backup that way, then copy the files to the current directly using the `docker cp` command like:
+- Use `docker container ls` to find the ID fo the container you need.
+- Then use: `docker cp 694f11fd6ef2:/var/lib/pgadmin/storage/unicorn_user_gmail.com/Colorado.backup.tar ./Colorado.backup.tar` to copy it to the current directory.